drzeeshanahmed/Gene_VAREANT/README.md

 The `tests/` folder contains a sample `dataset.vcf` file with 10000 variants and a sample `params.config.ig` configuration file.
 The `results/` folder contains the outcomes of running VAREANT on the dataset using the sample configuration file.
 The annotation databases are not included in this GitHub due to storage reasons, and must be downloaded separately from the links above.

+Note, VAREANT supports both uncompressed and bgzipped vcf files.
+The file extensions must be `.vcf` or `.vcf.gz` respectively.